 Public Comment Periods

-- Notice of a request for an extension of a currently approved information collection for the Fisheries Finance Program requirements.
-Comment period through March 12, 2015.
+- Notice of a request for an extension of a currently approved information collection for the Alaska Community Quota Entity Program.
+Comment period through October 13, 2015.

 - Tips for Submitting Effective Public Comments